byronka/webserver/README.txt

 server, no plugins, no unit test framework, no IoC framework, no build framework, no dependency or package manager.
 2) _Heavy on the unit tests and documentation_.
+3) Use fewer tools to do more.
+Be versatile.
+For example, you don't need a million types of assert functions.
+Just be smart about how you use them.  e.g. assert(FALSE && "This should fail")

 // The following line sets the configuration when using Vim
 // vim: ai:tw=70